 No, reports are authored by a committee of experts and subjected to peer review by another group of experts, which remains anonymous until the report is published.
 All are volunteers who work pro bono in service to the nation.
 Paid staff scientists and administrators facilitate the work of the committee.
-For more on the study process, visit our policies and procedures page.
+Click here for more on the study process.

 How are committees balanced, and how is conflict of interest evaluated?

-For the National Research Council's policy on committee composition and conflicts of interest, see our conflict of interest page.
+For our policy on committee composition and conflicts of interest, see our conflict of interest page.